[Photo: The photo above shares a rare glimpse of the daily realities of a North Korean prisoner in one of the country’s inhumane prison camps.]

 Father, we pray with Christians like Hea Woo and the 50,000 believers who are currently in prison in North Korea.
 We pray for their safety and their release–and that their witness in prison would lead to many other people finding Jesus in the camps.
 We also ask for Your justice, peace and hope to break through the brutal reality of life in North Korea, that Your name might be glorified.

 Open Doors’ goal is to “strengthen what remains and is about to die” (Rev 3:2).
 This verse is especially applicable to the situation of the North Korean church.
-Without our support, many Christians in this underground church of 300,000 believers would starve to death.
+We work through our networks in China to support North Korean believers and help the church in this part of the world follow Jesus.

 In some cases, representative names and photos are used for security reasons.